oldgnoah1379/automapper/README.md

 ```Go
 type TransformHandler func(SrcMap FieldMap) interface{}
 ````
-TransformHandler is a callback with input is `FieldMap` of source struct, and returns a field of destination struct
+TransformHandler is a callback with input is `FieldMap` of source object, and returns a field of destination object
 #### FieldMap
 FieldMap is the map of `reflect.Value` with key is field name.\
 You can call method `Field(fieldName string)` for a get value of field corresponding.\